 Events – Experiential by Nature

 Events are so varied and limitless.
 Nearly every event differs from another.
 An event manager will almost never experience the same with each event.
 Because each clients’ needs differ from another.
-An event manager ensures the event runs smoothly according to client’s brief.
+An event manager ensures the event runs smoothly according to the client’s brief.

 Types of Events

-Events are commonly categorised as follows
+Events are commonly categorized as follows:

 1. Festival Events